Would you like to know how you can search and replace in phpMyAdmin?

 In this case, you will need to use the code above and replace the codes as follows:

 update wp_posts set post_content = replace(post_content,'Text to find','text to replace with');

-As you can probably tell, in the query you need to replace ‘text to find’ with the word you would like to replace.
-Then replace ‘text to replace with’ with the word or sentence you want to change your specific word to.
+As you may say, in the query you need to replace ‘text to find’ with the word you wish to replace.
+Then replace ‘text to replace with’ with the word or sentence you would like to change your specific word to.